dat-ecosystem-archive/docs/papers/dat-paper.md

 Now we're ready to send our metadata to the other peer.
 The first message is a `Register` message with the key that was shared for this Dat.
 Let's call ourselves Alice and the other peer Bob.
 Alice sends Bob a `Want` message that declares they want all nodes in the file list (the metadata register).
 Bob replies with a single `Have` message that indicates he has 2 nodes of data.
 Alice sends three `Request` messages, one for each leaf node (`0, 2, 4`).
 Bob sends back three `Data` messages.
 The first `Data` message contains the content register key, the hash of the sibling, in this case node `2`, the hash of the uncle root `4`, as well as a signature for the root hashes (in this case `1, 4`).
 Alice verifies the integrity of this first `Data` message by hashing the metadata received for the content register metadata to produce the hash for node `0`.
 They then hash the hash `0` with the hash `2` that was included to reproduce hash `1`, and hashes their `1` with the value for `4` they received, which they can use the received signature to verify it was the same data.
 When the next `Data` message is received, a similar process is performed to verify the content.

 Now Alice has the full list of files in the Dat, but decides they only want to download `cat.png`.
 Alice knows they want blocks 3 through 6 from the content register.
 First Alice sends another `Register` message with the content key to open a new replication channel over the connection.
 Then Alice sends three `Request` messages, one for each of blocks `4, 5, 6`.
 Bob sends back three `Data` messages with the data for each block, as well as the hashes needed to verify the content in a way similar to the process described above for the metadata feed.

+## 2.5 Random Access

+Dat pursues the following access capabilities:

+- Support large file hierachies (millions of files in a single repository).
+- Support efficient traversal of the hierarchy (listing files in arbitrary folders efficiently).
+- Store all changes to all files (metadata and/or content).
+- List all changes made to any single file.
+- View the state of all files relative to any point in time.
+- Subscribe live to all changes (any file).
+- Subscribe live to changes to files under a specific path.
+- Efficiently access any byte range of any version of any file.
+- Allow all of the above to happen remotely, only syncing the minimum metadata necessary to perform any action.
+- Allow efficient comparison of remote and local repository state to request missing pieces during synchronization.
+- Allow entire remote archive to be synchronized, or just some subset of files and/or versions.

+The way Dat accomplishes these is through a combination of storing all changes in Hypercore feeds, but also using strategic metadata indexing strategies that support certain queries efficiently to be performed by traversing the Hypercore feeds.
+The protocol itself is specified in Section 3 (SLEEP), but a scenario based summary follows here.

+### Scenario: Reading a file from a specific byte offset

+Alice has a dataset in Dat, Bob wants to access a 100MB CSV called `cat_dna.csv` stored in the remote repository, but only wants to access the 10MB range of the CSV spanning from 30MB - 40MB.

+Bob has never communicated with Alice before, and is starting fresh with no knowledge of this Dat repository other than that he knows he wants `cat_dna.csv` at a specific offset.

+First, Bob asks Alice through the Dat protocol for the metadata he needs to resolve `cat_dna.csv` to the correct metadata feed entry that represents the file he wants.
+Note: In this scenario we assume Bob wants the latest version of `cat_dna.csv`.
+It is also possible to do this for a specific older version.

+Bob first sends a `Request` message for the latest entry in the metadata feed.
+Alice responds.
+Bob looks at the `trie` value, and using the lookup algorithm described below sends another `Request` message for the metadata node that is closer to the filename he is looking for.
+This repeats until Alice sends Bob the matching metadata entry.
+This is the un-optimized resolution that uses `log(n)` round trips, though there are ways to optimize this by having Alice send additional sequence numbers to Bob that help him traverse in less round trips.

+In the metadata record Bob recieved for `cat_dna.csv` there is the byte offset to the beginning of the file in the data feed.
+Bob adds his +30MB offset to this value and starts requesting pieces of data starting at that byte offset using the SLEEP protocol as described below.

+This method tries to allow any byte range of any file to be accessed without the need to synchronize the full metadata for all files up front.

+### Scenario: Syncing live changes to files at a specific path

+TODO

+### Scenario: Syncing an entire archive

+TODO

 ## 3. SLEEP Specification